hapax/hapax.github.io/assets/visual-qft.md

 *Prerequisites: basic quantum mechanics, linear algebra, and group theory (optional).*

-In quantum mechanics, a system is describe by a vector in a Hilbert space.
+In quantum mechanics, a system is described by a vector in a Hilbert space.
 Hilbert space is very, very large, and this is the main reason quantum computers are more powerful than classical ones.
 But this leads to two